The Padisah's Youngest Daughter and Her Donkey-Skull Husband: Donkey Prince

 Despite her promise, the donkey youth's elder sister contrives to have the princess sent to his younger sister to be devoured and orders her to fetch a ladle.
 As the princess begins the arduous journey, her husband intercepts her, warning that the task is a trap.
 He advises her to close an open door and open a closed one, to exchange the fodder between two animals (substituting meat for a dog and grass for a horse), and to reach his sister's house, where, while she is occupied in another room, she must steal the ladle and return quickly.
 The princess follows his instructions precisely, retrieves the ladle, and runs back.
 Although the younger sister commands the animals and the door to hinder her progress, they fail to do so.

 Undeterred, the donkey youth's sisters conspire next to send the princess to their middle sister so that she, too, may be devoured, ordering her to fetch a sieve.
 Recognizing their scheme, her husband advises that they escape.
 Transforming into a large bird, he carries his princess away and flies into the sky.
 Realizing the couple has fled, his sisters pursue them in a cloud of smoke.
 On the road, as they become aware of their pursuers, the prince—still in bird form—lands and transforms himself into a pool while the princess becomes water, thereby deceiving his younger sister.
 Later, when his elder sister again gives chase, the donkey prince transforms the princess into a rose and himself into a snake coiled around it.
 His elder sister, recognizing them, threatens to kill the pair, but the prince devises a plan: remaining in snake form, he asks his sister for a goodbye kiss.
 When she leans in to kiss the snake, he bites her to death.
 He then carries the princess back to her kingdom, and they live happily together.
+According to Necati Demir, the tale was first collected in 2005, from informant H. Demir, in Şahinköy village, Divriği District, in Sivas province.